-Larkya Peak Climbing in the Manaslu region provides breathtaking trekking and an excellent peak-climbing experience around Mount Manaslu.
-Larkya Peak has two summits Sano Larkya Peak is 5807 meters and the real summit Thulo Larkya is 6249 meters providing a superb view of Mount Manaslu, Ganesh, Annapurna, Himlung Himal, and beyond.
+Larkya Peak Climbing in the Manaslu region provide breathtaking trekking and excellent peak-climbing experience around Mount Manaslu.
+Larkya Peak has two summits Sano Larkya Peak is 5807 meters and the real summit Thulo Larkya 6249 meters provides a superb view of Mount Manaslu, Ganesh, Annapurna, Himlung Himal, and beyond.

 Just Below Larkya Peak Summit during Larkya Peak Climbing in Nepal.

 There are two summits of Larke Peak i.e. Thulo Larke- the main summit and Sano Larkya- the false summit.
-Thulo Larke peak is challenging with encounters of higher level ice and glacier climb therefore needed middle base camp is to be set up above the base camp Sano Larkya offers medium climbing effort and can be accomplished in one day.
+Thulo Larke peak is challenging with encounters of higher level ice and glacier climb, therefore, the needed middle base camp is to be set up above the base camp Sano Larkya offers medium climbing effort and can be accomplished in one day.
 Base Camp is close to Larkya La pass (5,135m), one of the most challenging high passes in Nepal.

 Visit Himalaya Treks has carefully designed the itinerary of Larkya Peak Climbing in Nepal to allow proper acclimatization and gradual ascend.
 March-May and September-December are the perfect seasons for Larkya Peak Climbing in Nepal.
 Despite its relative easiness, a good physical fitness level and previous climbing experience are needed to achieve the summit comfortably and safely.

 Day 2: Sightseeing and Trek + Climbing Trip Preparation.

 Day 3: Drive to Sotikhola (530 meters) at the tea house.

 Day 4: Trek to Machha Khola.
 (930 meters) at tea house.

 Day 5: Trek to Jagat.
 (1120 meters) at tea house.